Achievable logoAchievable logo

 Complex regional pain syndrome (CRPS)

-• Chronic pain condition characterized by persistent, severe pain; presentation of symptoms are disproportionate to the initial injury
+• Chronic pain condition characterized by persistent, severe pain; presentation of symptoms is disproportionate to the initial injury, thought to be caused by an abnormal response of the sympathetic nervous system to an injury.

-• Results in dysfunction of sympathetic nervous system
+• Results in dysfunction of the sympathetic nervous system

-• Can be caused by trauma or have unknown etiology
+• Can be caused by trauma or have an unknown etiology

 • Types of complex pain syndrome